deserteagle417/RE1-Autosplitter/README.md

 ## Credits
 * Dchaps for finding most of the memory addresses.
 I only contributed the addresses to detect character, main menu, and game starting.
-* SHiiDO for writing the checkpoint splits and whose autosplitter encourages me to start writing autosplitters.
+* SHiiDO for writing the checkpoint splits and whose autosplitter encouraged me to start writing autosplitters.